getcfs/binary-release/README.md

 cfs-binary-release is how we perform vendoring AND release management.

+###

+If you're using not using Go 1.6 or great you have to set GO15VENDOREXPERIMENT=1

 ### Updating a existing binary for release

 1. Run `make yourbinaryname` to copy the target to the binaries/ directory
+2. Run `glide get github.com/your/new/package`
+3. Run `make update` or `glide up` to update packages
+4. Edit VERSION and increment it
+5. Git add any new things
+6. Send Pull request

+### Updating dependencies of existing binaries for release

+1. go get the dependency to your system like usual (assuming its an external one)
-2. Run `make save` to have godep save/vendor the the build env based on **YOUR CURRENT** go path
+2. Run `make $THE_CFS_BINARY_NAME` to update the binary (i.e. make formic)
-3. Run `make test` to verify things aren't broken and binaries build.
+3. Run `make update`
-4. Run `make diff` to see what godep changed
+4. Run `make test`
 5. Edit VERSION and increment it
-6. Git add any new things
+6. git add any new things
 7. Send Pull request

-### Updating dependencies of existing binaries for release

-1. go get the dependency to your system like usual (assuming its an external one)
-2. Run `make update` and `make save` to have godep save/vendor the build env based on **YOUR CURRENT** go path
-3. Optionally run `make test` and `make diff`
-4. Edit VERSION and increment it
-5. git add any new things
-6. Send Pull request

 ### Updating a *specific* dependency

 1. go get -u the dependency to your system like usual
-2. run `godep update the/dependency/thing`
+2. run `glide get the/dependency/thing`
+3. run `glide up the/dependency/thing` & `glide install`
-3. Optionally run `make test` and `make diff`
+4. Optionally run `make test`
-4. Edit VERSION and increment it
+5. Edit VERSION and increment it
-5. git add any new things
+6. git add any new things
-6. Send Pull request
+7. Send Pull request

 ### Adding a new binary for release